 (2006, Catherine van Campen)

-Ode to the crop – Dutch film portraying a group working to protect old vegetable varieties.
+Ode to the crop – Dutch film portret of a collective working on the protecting of old vegetable varieties.

-Ruurd Walrecht`s interest in historical crops began when he was very young.
-He started a life-long crusade to protect, preserve and maintain them.
+Ruurd Walrecht`s interest of historical crops began when he was very young.
+He started a life long crusade to protect, preserve and maintain them.
 This Dutch Don Quichote of rare vegetables built an incredible collection of hundreds of crops that were on the brink of extinction.
 Suddenly, Ruurd moved to Sweden leaving his colourful mix of helpers behind.
 They tell the story of this master horticulturist and his Green Ark.
 Because his life work is very important to all of us.

-Eternal Mash is a visually exceptional film in which historical crops play a central role.
-The people portrayed in this film try, each in their own way, to live in harmony with their environment.
-Ruurd Walrecht tells the stories of the people who worked with him.
+Eternal Mash is a visual exceptionally film in wich historical crops perform an important part.
+The people portraited in this film try, each in his own way, to live in harmony with their environment.
+Ruurd Walrecht get’s alive through the stories of the people who worked with him.

-This film has been released as the general public showed a renewed interest for biodiversity, slow food and debates over gentech.
-Catherine van Campen remarkably approaches her subject in a subtle and personal and not in a propagandical way.
+This film is part of the renewed interest for biodiversity, slow food and discusses gentech.
+It’s remarkable how this film approaches his subject in a subtle and personal and not in a propagandical way.

-While the movie is broadcasted on Dutch TV, an international convention on biological diversity is taking place in Bonn (Germany).
-More than 5,000 delegates from all over the world come there to discuss the protection and the preservation of species and habitats, a sustainable use of biological diversity as well as a fair access to them.
+At the same time the movie is broadcasted there will be an international convention on biological diversity in Bonn (Germany).
+More than 5,000 delegates from all over the world will visit Bonn to discuss the protection and the preservation of species and habitats, a sustainable use of biological diversity as well as a fair distribution of access and exploitation.